Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

   caption: [#gls("arp", long: false) poisoning],
 ) <fig-arp-poisoning>

-To use Ettercap, the attacker need to know the #gls("ip") address of the controller and the Home I/O simulation.
+To use Ettercap, the attacker needs to know the #gls("ip") address of the controller and the Home I/O simulation.
 This information can be obtained by sniffing the network using Ettercap itself or other tools such as `Wireshark`, `nmap`, or `hping3`.
 Once the #gls("ip") addresses are identified, the attacker can initiate the #gls("arp", long: false) poisoning attack with the following command:
 #[
   #figure(
     align(left,